clinics

 After surgery

-Approximately 1 month after the surgery, the child will return to BC Children’s Hospital to have the implant activated.
+Approximately one month after the surgery, the child will return to BC Children’s Hospital to have the implant activated.

 Follow-up appointments

-Generally, families can expect 6-8 follow-up appointments for the first year after the child receives the cochlear implant.
-After the first year, it is 2-3 appointments per year and then later once a year.
+Generally, families can expect six to eight follow-up appointments for the first year after the child receives the cochlear implant.
+After the first year, it is two to three appointments per year and then later once a year.

 We encourage you to work with your early interventionists and cochlear implant audiologist to discover what communication approaches work best for your own baby and family however, it is important to have an emphasis on auditory training.